digitaledgeit/sass-grid/README.md

 #### Why not use fractions or percentages?
 Because that would require a lot of selectors, e.g. 1/1, 1/2, 1/3, 2/3, etc

+## TODO

+Provide a stylesheet for IE<=8 to provide the desktop equivalent

 ## License

 The MIT License (MIT)